deavid/lprfl/src/001A_first_language.md

 I believe Rust will be the language of the future, so by the time you learn it hopefully there will be jobs waiting for you.

 Rust also will teach you proper coding practices.
-As it is more strict, it will force you into the right shape and mindset for a programmer, and not someone who stitches things together that delivers delicate programs that break in strange ways just by looking at them.
+As it is stricter, it will force you into the right shape and mindset for a programmer, and not someone who stitches things together that delivers delicate programs that break in strange ways just by looking at them.

 The Rust community is very friendly.
 You'll have a lot of people wanting to teach you the language and help you along on this.
-Python is a bit of hit and miss, some communities might be toxic.
+Python is a bit of hit-and-miss, some communities might be toxic.

 The documentation is solid, nicely written, and very easy to follow.
 The reference docs might be a bit complex to understand at first, but